 The “International Reserves and Foreign Currency Liquidity” table is prepared within the framework of the Special Data Dissemination Standards – SDDS – set by the International Monetary Fund (IMF).
-The data are produced by the CBRT and the Undersecretariat of Treasury in line with the scope, definition, and classifications specified in the IMF Operational Guidelines.
+The table is produced from the data given by the CBRT and the Republic of Turkey Ministry of Treasury and Finance in line with the scope, definition, and classifications specified in the IMF Operational Guidelines.

-The monthly table covers detailed information on official foreign currency assets and predetermined short-term net drains on foreign currency assets (including residual maturity) and contingent short-term net drains on foreign currency assets.
+The monthly table disseminated by the CBRT covers detailed information on official foreign currency assets and predetermined short-term net drains on foreign currency assets (including residual maturity) and contingent short-term net drains on foreign currency assets.

-Official Reserve Assets recorded USD 112 billion indicating 1.5 percent increase compared to the previous month.
-As regards to sub-items, foreign currency reserves increased by 2.3 percent to USD 85.3 billion, while gold reserves decreased by 1.0 percent to USD 25.1 billion.
+Official Reserve Assets recorded USD 84.5 billion indicating 6.1 percent increase compared to the previous month.
+As regards to sub-items, foreign currency reserves increased by 12.4 percent to USD 40.8 billion and gold reserves increased by 0.8 percent to USD 42.1 billion.

 Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) increased by 1.3 percent to USD 26 billion, of which USD 20.7 billion in principal repayments and USD 5.3 billion in interest payments.
 Additionally, outstanding FX and gold liabilities arising from the CBRT’s financial derivative activities with resident and non-resident banks recorded USD 66.9 billion, of which USD 22.7 billion is due in one month.